 He plays a similar lick in the A section of his solo to the tune.
 To learn more about that lick as well as other improvisational techniques that he uses watch Improvising Over Just in Time.

 It's true.
 Of the three tensions, 9 and 13 are the "chosen" tensions.
 Every major or dominant chord sounds better with some flavor of 9 or 13 combined with it.
 But don't count out 11 just because it gets a bad rap for ruining the sound of the major third in these chords.
 The 11 works it's magic in minor chords.

 Sneak it in between a 1 and 5 shell in the left hand as on this C-7.

 Or add it to -7b5 chords.
 Here it is on the top of this E-7b5 voicing.

-In this 4 way close double lead voicing it is used twice:
+In this 4 way close double lead voicing it is used in the melody: